 The name New Ivanhoe Hotel is a delightful contradiction in terms.
 Little has changed at this Blue Mountains pub in 70 years.
 It’s located at 231 Great Western Highway, Blackheath.
 It has been owned by the Ray family for over four decades.

 I’ve been working on my new book here recently.
 The pub’s between the wars decor has just the right atmosphere for a biography that spans the years 1920 – 1950.

-The Ivanhoe has had some famous guests over the years, including this sporty trio in 1933;
+The Ivanhoe has had some famous guests over the years, including the following sporty trio in 1933;

 I wouldn’t have been surprised to see Harold walk through the door!
 Incidentally, this was during the infamous ‘Bodyline’ series, which England won 4/1.
 A travesty, but I digress.

 That ‘special’ looks pretty good value don’t you think?

 Do you know what?
 The fish was great, in batter as light as a feather.
 My partner wanted to know what sort of fish it was…barramundi, schnapper?
-Oh for heavens sake……I don’t think it’s his sort of eatery It was served with decent chips, and (best of all) a salad made with good old iceberg lettuce.
-None of those peppery (ie bitter) leaves of weeds with stalks that stick in your throat or splash your face with salad oil! 😨
+Oh for heavens sake……I don’t think it’s his sort of eatery.
+It was served with decent chips, and (best of all) a salad made with good old iceberg lettuce.
+None of those bitter leaves of weeds, with stalks that stick in your throat or splash your face with salad oil! 😨

 Children’s meals all come with a dixie cup ice-cream.
 I was sorely tempted to order one.

 By the way, the song being played as I ate my beef was ‘How Great Thou Art’.
 It happened to be Sunday, so seemed appropriate, even if it was a co-incidence.
 I love that old hymn.

 UPDATE — I have since tried a chicken and mushroom pie.
 Lovely flaky pastry and good, chunky filling.
 In the true spirit of the Ivanhoe mine came completely unadorned! $10 with a pot of tea.
 My word that sea salt is a worry though.
 Verging on gourmet!